ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 Parameter | Description
 ----------|------------
 `environment_crn` | This parameter must be set to the CRN of the {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance.
-You can determine what the CRN is by looking at the example CLI command in the Manage tab of the {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance in the {{site.data.keyword.cloud_notm}} Dashboard.
+You can determine what the CRN is by looking at the example CLI command in the Manage tab of the {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance in the {{site.data.keyword.cloud_notm}} dashboard.
 Or you can determine what the CRN is by using the `ibmcloud resource service-instance SERVICE_INSTANCE_NAME` command.
 `legacyCredentials` | An optional parameter that defaults to true and dictates whether the instance uses both legacy and IAM credentials or IAM credentials only.
 See the [IAM guide](/docs/services/Cloudant?topic=cloudant-ibm-cloud-identity-and-access-management-iam-#ibm-cloud-identity-and-access-management-iam-) for more details on choosing an authentication method.

 See the following example command: